calmsu/arcs/docs/uploading.md

 will change to `Done` when the file is finished uploading.
 You can remove a file at any time by clicking the **&times;** next to it.

 Each upload has a title, identifier and type field that can be filled in.
-You should at least provide a title for each upload, but you can add the rest later.
+A title is a more colloquial name for an object and the identifier is a unique name for a resource that could have information stored in the name.
+You should at least provide a title and type for each upload, but you can add the rest later.

 ![uploader](../img/docs/uploader.png)